About Project M

 metadata fields which capture key experimental variables (e.g. instrument and additive information) and fitted data (fits and results) - originally hosted at Project M AI For Science Models All Data

-This collection is part of the “AI for Science” PSDI sub-project (“Provision of ‘AI ready’ data: prototyping data pipelines and repositories”, grant application APP84520, award UKRI2697, opportunity OPP1033:EPSRC AI for Science) and as such has been selected and prepared as an example of “AI ready” data that is useful as training data for AI tools and systems.
+This dataset forms part of the PSDI “AI for Science” sub project (“Provision of ‘AI ready’ data: prototyping data pipelines and repositories”, grant APP84520, award UKRI2697, opportunity OPP1033: EPSRC AI for Science) and has been selected and prepared as an example of AI ready data suitable for training AI tools and systems.

 Any feedback, suggestions or contributions can be provided to support@psdi.ac.uk.
 Specifically, feedback regarding the use this dataset by AI tools and systems would be particularly welcome.